sebastienjacquemart-AI/micrograd/README.md

 Important:
 - If nudge (learning rate) is too high, the nn might overshoot the minimum loss + the loss might explode
 - One step (epoch) trains on all input data.
+- Zero grad: the gradients accumulate.
+So, don't forget to reset them every pass.

 # micrograd